A Unified Framework for Event-based Frame Interpolation with Ad-hoc Deblurring in the Wild: Our Approach

 \subsection{Data Preparation}

 To feed the asynchronous events to our network, we first need to convert them to a proper representation.
+The detailed model inputs are depicted in Fig.~\ref{fig:network_input}.
 According to \eqref{eq:recurrent_abstract}, the latent image can be derived in both temporal directions.
 Thus, apart from the forward event stream, we reverse the event stream both in time and polarity to get a backward event stream.
-Then, event streams from the two directions are converted to two voxel grids~\cite{Rebecq19cvpr,rebecq2019events} $V\in \mathbb{R}^{(n+2)\times H \times W}$, where $n$ is the number of interpolated frames.
-The channel dimension of the voxel grids holds discrete temporal information.
-In each recurrent iteration, $V_{\text{sub}}\in \mathbb{R}^{2\times H \times W}$ from both directions are fed to the event branch, which encodes the event information for the latent frame.
+Then, event streams from the two directions are converted to two voxel grids~\cite{Rebecq19cvpr,rebecq2019events}, and we take one voxel grid $\textbf{{V}}_{total}\in \mathbb{R}^{(n+2)\times H \times W}$ for an example, where $n$ is the number of interpolated frames {$V_{i}\in \mathbb{R}^{(n+2)\times H \times W}$ and $V\in \mathbb{R}^{(n+2)\times H \times W}$, where $n$ is the number of interpolated frames.} The channel dimension of the voxel grids holds discrete temporal information.
+In each recurrent iteration, $\textbf{{V}}_{\text{i}}\in \mathbb{R}^{2\times H \times W}$ are constructed from small sub-intervals of events $\epsilon_i = \{e_k \vert \tau_i\leq t_k \leq\tau_{i+1}\}$. $\textbf{{V}}_{\text{i}}$ from both directions are fed to the event branch, which encodes the event information for the latent frame.
 We also convert events in the exposure time of the two images to voxel grids and concatenate them with corresponding images to form the input of the image branch.

+Further, for self-supervised fine-tuning experiments, each group of events is also used to compute an optical flow segment in self-supervised settings $\mathbf{v}(\textbf{x}_k)$ following the model-based method~\cite{shiba2022secrets} for event-based optical flow estimation and a 2-channel image of warped events (IWE) $\mathbf{H}_i(\textbf{x})$ with the estimated optical flow, where $\textbf{x}\doteq(x,y)^\top$.
+For IWE we compute the projection of motion-compensated events via

+where $\delta$ represents the Kronecker delta.
+With the equation we temporally align all events with the interval to the timestamp $\tau_i$\footnote{Note, that for the last interval $\epsilon_{N-1}$, we generate two images of warped events $\mathbf{H}_{N-1}(\mathbf{x})$ and $\mathbf{H}_N(\mathbf{x})$, by once backward warping, and then forward warping the same events.}.
+Note that the result is a 2-channel tensor, where events are separated according to their polarity.
+As Fig.~\ref{fig:iwe} shows, the image of warped events provides a strong inductive bias for our network by showing it where sharp edges are to be expected.
+To compute the 2-channel voxel grid input $\textbf{{V}}_i(\textbf{x})$, we concatenate two 1-channel voxel grids computed from events $\epsilon_{i-1}$ and $\epsilon_{i}$\footnote{Note that this includes two channels that go beyond the exposure interval, $\epsilon_0$ and $\epsilon_N$}.
+Before passing to the network, we concatenate the voxel grid and image of warped events, resulting in a 4-channel input, and apply input normalization.